 Synchronising requires matching the current stock code, then importing the information that has changed, eg. altered list price, different report level groups, removed bins, etc.

 In all cases, keep the Stock Code column and remove any other columns that are not being changed.
+However, there may instances where other data needs to remain in the spreadsheet, ie. when importing vendor pricing data, the Vendor column must remain in the spreadsheet.
 Make the changes to the columns required, then re-import into Jim2 following the instructions below.

 The difference between importing and synchronising is that you can remove all columns except for the card code and the columns that are changing.